SussexPAL/PythonCrashCourse/Scripts/data_types.md

 * my_number = 1
 with a decimal point if we need it
 * my_number = 1.5
-Except what we *haven't* covered yet, is that whether or not that decimal point is included is important.

-Python actually has two data types for representing numbers!
+Except that Python actually has two data types for representing numbers!
 The first is integers: integers are strictly whole numbers (including negatives and zero) which can be as large or as small as you need them to be, but strictly NO decimals.
 1 is an integer, -1 is an integer, 1.1 is not.

 Float are, well, everything else.
 That is decimals, fractions, even special numbers like pi or infinity.
 You can encode 2.5, -100.1, 7/11, even the square root of 3975 using floats.
-This even includes numbers we would think of as being whole, like 1.0, 2.0 etc.
+This even includes numbers which we would think of as being whole, like 1.0, 2.0 etc.

 So does that mean all integers are also floats, but only some floats are integers?
 Well... kind of... but not really.
 That is a true statement to make about numbers in the real world, but that's not how Python sees it.
 In Python, a data object can only be one type or another. if we write this:
 ~~~